darrenmce/jsci/README.md

 ### JSCI - Simple ~100 line CI process written in node

+#### Caveats
+- only works with public git repositories (or with auth in the url.. )
+- requires a docker image for build steps to be run within
+- requires a Dockerfile in the repository for publishing

 This is a purely educational implementation.

 Usage: (after cloning this repo and being in the root)